New TLC Series ‘Nate & Jeremiah By Design’ Features Stunning Home Makeovers

 A post shared by J E R E M I A H B R E N T (@jeremiahbrent) on

-On this season of Nate & Jeremiah By Design, everyone has an opinion, including Poppy, when it comes to home renovation and design.
+On this season of Nate & Jeremiah By Design everyone has an opinion, including Poppy, when it comes to home renovation and design.
 A sneak-peek trailer for Nate & Jeremiah By Design reveals that at times emotions can run high for both the clients and the veteran designers.

 “Shocking as this may seem, Jer and I don’t always agree on every single design decision,” Nate remarks in the clip.